tedunderwood/noveltmmeta/bestsellersources/readme.md

 aggregatedbestsellermetadata.csv
 --------------------------------

 If you want just a list of bestsellers in Hathi, and don't care about which historian originally reported them as a bestseller, this is a list based on the Bookman (Hackett), *Publisher's Weekly* (Unsworth), Leavis, Altick, and I think Mott.
 It includes HathiTrust volume IDs.
+Much of the work of assembling this was done by Kyle R. Johnston.

 It also includes a lot of metadata for a negative contrast class of non-bestsellers, but you can weed these out using the **sales** column.